 Only about a month after the beginning of systematic geomagnetic observations at Clementinum, the local observers recorded an interesting intense magnetic storm.
-The event began suddenly on 3 September 1839 in the evening and went on to be very strong also on the next day.
+The event began suddenly on 3 September 1839 in the evening and went on to also be very strong the next day.
 The recorded course of magnetic declination, horizontal intensity and inclination (Kreil, 1842, p.
 55) is a valuable study material which, even in the current state of relatively advanced knowledge of the topic, can still significantly contribute to a better understanding of the mechanisms of such extreme geomagnetic disturbances.
-Such extreme phenomena are rare, and we have only a few comparable events to study available in the modern space era and the digital age.
+Such extreme phenomena are rare, and we have only a few comparable events available for study in the modern space era and the digital age.

-Raw data from the yearbook for magnetic declination and horizontal intensity, which were provided in divisions of the scales of the instruments, were converted to angular and physical units as described in (Hejda et al., 2021a, 2022).
-For this particular magnetic storm, the converted data are accessible in online database https://doi.org/10.1594/PANGAEA.936848, see (Hejda et al., 2021b), and are shown in Fig. 4.
-In addition, the course of magnetic inclination is shown here with the data obtained by conversion of the raw inclination data using angular units (Kreil, 1842, p.
-55); those observations having been carried out by means of inclinatorium with a magnetised needle as long as 81.6 cm (Kreil, 1841, p.
+Raw data from the yearbook for magnetic declination and horizontal intensity, which were provided in divisions of the scales of the instruments, were converted to angular and physical units as described in Hejda et al. (2021a, 2022).
+For this particular magnetic storm, the converted data are accessible in an online database at https://doi.org/10.1594/PANGAEA.936848 (see Hejda et al., 2021c, b) and are shown in Fig. 4.
+In addition, the course of magnetic inclination is shown here with the data obtained via the conversion of the raw inclination data using angular units (Kreil, 1842, p.
+55); those observations were carried out by means of an inclinatorium with a magnetised needle as long as 81.6 cm (Kreil, 1841, p.
 25).
-An analysis of this storm, which was published in (Hejda et al., 2021a), pointed to two sharp short-term decreases in horizontal intensity on 4 September 1839 in the early morning hours.
-They were interpreted as possibly caused by the substorm electrojet or some other electric currents in the auroral oval.
-Three arguments substantiated the claim that these sharp variations could be two consecutive magnetic substorms generated by a substorm electojet, or might be caused by some other electric currents closely related to the auroral oval: (1) the profile of the course for these disorders: these were very rapid variations similar to those typical of regions with the presence of the auroral oval, (2) the time of their occurrence: they occurred at night, after conversion to the local magnetic time they occurred at 01.39 h and 04.59 h, respectively and (3) occurrence of a significant aurora at the time of the geomagnetic disorder: there is a written record of the aurora observation on 3 September 1839 at Ashurst in West Sussex, England (Snow, 1842, p.
-15).
+An analysis of this storm, which was published in Hejda et al. (2021a), pointed to two sharp short-term decreases in horizontal intensity on 4 September 1839 in the early morning hours.
+They were interpreted as possibly being caused by the substorm electrojet or some other electric currents in the auroral oval.
+Three arguments substantiated the claim that these sharp variations could be two consecutive magnetic substorms generated by